-Cleveland Clinic AtWork is registered in the U.S. Patent Office.
 Cleveland Clinic has been partnering directly with employers for more than 50 years with programs focused on executive health, wellness and expert second opinions.
 If you are interested in learning more about Cleveland Clinic's Employer Solutions, please visit: https://my.clevelandclinic.org/departments/employer-healthcare-solutions.

-For more information about how to cope with the COVID-19 pandemic, visit clevelandclinic.org/copingwithcovid19.
+For information about interprofessional educational resources to prepare a range of healthcare professionals for the care of COVID-19 and critically ill patients, visit clevelandclinic.org/covid19cc.